 ‘My contribution to the matter was only three or four cartoons about Baldwin’s rebuff to cupid, a midnight scene of mysterious figures getting away with the throne, crown and sceptre, and a romantic piece celebrating a new addition to the world’s great love stories.’

-No mention of ‘THE WALLACE COLLECTION’ is made, although he does refer to doing three or four cartoons on the crisis.
+No mention of ‘THE WALLIS COLLECTION’ is made, although he does refer to doing three or four cartoons on the crisis.
 We can account for only three.
 Neither of Low’s ‘Topical Budgets’ on 5th or 12th December made any reference whatsoever to the royal romance or the abdication, which probably in itself shows a high degree of self-censorship, or alternatively, self restraint on Low’s part.
-If he includes ‘THE WALLACE COLLECTION’ in his list of cartoons on the abdication, then it must be the fourth one.
+If he includes ‘THE WALLIS COLLECTION’ in his list of cartoons on the abdication, then it must be the fourth one.
 He also, in error, makes references to two cartoons which were one and the same.
 Thus ‘Baldwin’s rebuff to cupid’ and ‘the world’s great love stories’ both refer to ‘ROMANCE COMES TO DOWNING STREET’ which was published on 8th December.
 This cartoon which most probably follows directly on from the one refused publication is certainly anti-Baldwin.
 The Prime Minister appears as a Victorian, no doubt emphasising Victorian values and a prudish and hence reactionary attitude towards the royal romance.
 As can be seen, he is unable to understand the romantic nature of the moment.
 Even Cupid fails to fan a little bit of passion into him.

 The other anti-Baldwin cartoon appeared on 11th December, the day after the abdication.
 Entitled ‘SECRETLY, IN THE DEAD OF NIGHT’ Low intended to show how the King had been railroaded off the throne by Baldwin, who pictured here with faceless members of the Establishment, secretly carries away the King’s throne and crown, while public opinion is not allowed to voice its opinion on the matter.
 The cartoon is pure propaganda.
 Low knew perfectly well that it was the press barons and not Baldwin who had for so long kept the public ignorant of the developing crisis until it was too late to have done anything about it.
 Kenneth Baker, in his book of cartoons on the Monarchy, holds that this Low cartoon reflected ‘the view of his proprietor, Lord Beaverbrook, that the establishment, led by Baldwin, had knocked the King off the throne against the wishes of the country’.
 The Times believed it was certainly wide of the mark: